grpc/proposal/L73-java-binderchannel/wireformat.md

     the receiver should continue reading.
 When a message doesn't fit into a single transaction, the message will be sent in multiple transactions with this bit set on all but the final transaction of the message.
+*   FLAG_WINDOW_UPDATE (0x100) - Indicates the transaction contains an increment
+    to the sender's receive window size.
+Can only be set if FLAG_STREAM_FLOW_CONTROL was negotiated for this transport.
 *   status - If a status is included in the data, the status code will be present in the top 16 bits of the flags value.